troystribling/SimpleFutures/README.md

 # Motivation

 `Futures` provide an interface for performing nonblocking asynchronous requests and combinator interfaces for serializing the processing of requests, error recovery and filtering.
-In most iOS libraries asynchronous interfaces are supported through the delegate-protocol pattern or in some cases with a callback.
+In most iOS libraries asynchronous interfaces are supported through the delegate-protocol pattern or with a callback.
 Even simple implementations of these interfaces can lead to business logic distributed over many files or deeply nested callbacks that can be hard to follow.
-It will be seen that `Futures` very nicely solve this problem.

 SimpleFutures is an implementation of [Scala Futures](http://docs.scala-lang.org/overviews/core/futures.html) in Swift and was influenced by [BrightFutures](https://github.com/Thomvis/BrightFutures).